keithalewis/papers/um.md

 Derivatives must have existed since before recorded history.
-The Nobel prize winning breakthrough of Black, Scholes, and Merton was to show how to synthesize derivatives by dynamically trading market instruments based on the risk-free rate instead of trying to estimate the the actual growth rate of the underlying securities used for the hedge.
+The Nobel prize winning breakthrough of Black, Scholes, and Merton was to show how to synthesize derivatives by dynamically trading market instruments based on the borrowing rate instead of trying to estimate the the actual growth rate of the underlying securities used for the hedge.

-Their assumptions of perfect liquidity and continuous time trading were unrealistic.
-Prices not only have bid/ask spreads, they also depend on the amount being traded and the counterparties invovled.

 This short note provides a unified model for valuing, hedging, and understanding the risk of any derivative security.
 It shows how they can